mvolkmann/blog/src/dart.md

   double x = 0;
   double y = 0;

-  /* Long way to write a constructor this is not preferred.
+  /* Long way to write a constructor that is not preferred.
   Point(double x, double y) {
     this.x = x;
     this.y = y;